muhammadhassaan-solves/secure-infrastructure-as-code-with-terraform-and-aws/README.md

 <h2>Description</h2>
 This project demonstrates the use of Infrastructure as Code (IaC) with Terraform and AWS to provision secure, scalable, and efficient cloud infrastructure.
-It covers the setup of EC2 instances, S3 buckets, RDS databases, and KMS for encryption while adhering to industry best practices for security and automation in a DevOps environment.
+It covers the setup of EC2 instance, S3 bucket, RDS database, and KMS for encryption while adhering to industry best practices for security and automation in a DevOps environment.
 <br />